 The user should poll the EEPE bit before starting the read operation.
 If a write operation is in progress, it is neither possible to read the EEPROM, nor to change the EEAR Register.

 The calibrated Oscillator is used to time the EEPROM accesses.
-Table 6-2 on page 25 lists the typical programming time for EEPROM access from the CPU.
+Table 6-2 lists the typical programming time for EEPROM access from the CPU.